 English Language

 The qualification will enable pupils of all abilities to develop the skills to understand and analyse a range of different texts spanning from the 19th century to the modern day.
 Pupils will also improve their ability to write clearly, accurately, and coherently using a wide range of vocabulary and sentence structures to match different forms.
-Pupils will be given lots of opportunities to improve their oral communication, discuss their ideas, and give effective presentations.
+Pupils are given opportunities to improve their oral communication, discuss their ideas, and give effective presentations.

 English Literature

-Pupils will study Romeo and Juliet, An Inspector Calls, A Christmas Carol, and a poetry anthology which includes poems from a range of different time periods.
-Pupils will also develop their ability to respond to unseen poems.
+Pupils will study Macbeth, An Inspector Calls, A Christmas Carol, and a poetry anthology which includes poems from a range of different time periods.
+Pupils will also develop their ability to respond to unseen poetry.

 Extra Curricular